-Each student is normally required to obtain Practical Experience under a registered architect for a period of six months.
+Each student is normally required to obtain, before enrolling in the graduation semester, Practical Experience under a registered architect for a period of six months.
 The experience is to be recorded in a log book to be signed by the registered architect.
 Periods of engagement of less than one month are not accepted.